campa-consortium/lattice-standard/source/introduction.md

 A lattice `branch` holds a collection of lattice elements which is an ordered array of lattice elements that gives the sequence of elements to be tracked through.
 A branch can represent something like a storage ring, transfer line or Linac.
-In the simplist case, a program can track through the elements one element at a time.
+In the simplest case, a program can track through the elements one element at a time.
 However, lattice elements may overlap which will naturally complicate tracking.

 %---------------------------------------------------------------------------------------------------